LisaS7/ElbieFit/README.md

 - FastAPI application running on AWS Lambda via Mangum
 - Cognito authentication (hosted UI → callback → session cookies)
 - DynamoDB datastore using a repository layer
-- Pydantic models
+- Pydantic models for validation

 ## Frontend

 - HTMX/Jinja templates rendered server-side
-- TBC: plain CSS or Tailwind #TODO
+- Custom CSS (no Tailwind/Bootstrap) for a simple, responsive UI

 ## Tooling & CI/CD

-- Fully automated deployment pipeline using GitHub Actions
+- GitHub Actions pipeline for automated tests and deployments
-- CloudFormation yaml templates to deploy AWS resources
+- CloudFormation templates to provision AWS resources
-- OIDC trust for secure AWS deployments
+- OIDC trust for secure GitHub → AWS deployments (no long-lived AWS keys)
-- Pipeline runs tests and pushes code to test Lambda on every push to main
+- Pipeline runs tests and pushes code to the test Lambda on every push to `main`

 Bash scripts for: